 - In some cases the contestants’ submissions may be re-evaluated.
 This re-evaluation may sometimes lead to a different total score (e.g., if a solution behaves nondeterministically or runs very close to the time or memory limit).
 In such cases, the final score for the submission is the score for its latest re-evaluation.
 This change in scoring cannot be appealed.
 Note that the final score for each subtask is still the maximum score over all submissions.

-Testing Interface is not available in IOI 2020.
-To test programs, contestants may use their workstations, or to submit to the grading system.
+Testing Interface is not available in IOI 2021.
+To test programs, contestants may use their workstations, or submit to the grading system.

 Contestants are allowed to print their solutions to the tasks, i.e., source code, writings, drawings, etc. Contestants are not allowed to print more than 10 pages at once.
 After a contestant requests that a document is printed, the support staff will deliver the printout to the contestant.
 Contestants should not leave their computers to find printouts.
 Printouts will be delivered as quickly as possible, though very large volumes may produce delays in delivery.